learningequality/kolibri-docs/docs/manage/_get_support.rst

 * ``kolibri.log``
 * ``debug.log``

-.. warning:: On Linux and MacOS systems you will need to activate the *Show hidden folders* option in your file browser, in order to view the ``.kolibri`` folder.
+.. warning:: On Linux and MacOS systems you will need to activate the *Show Hidden Files* option in your file browser, in order to view the ``.kolibri`` folder.

 Videos are not playing
 ----------------------